ditkrg/guidelines-and-instructions/Software-Development/README.md

 Unless these documents are submitted, the code is not **accepted** and **delivery** is not complete.

+The documentations, as well as the code base, must not include any **secrets**.

 As for naming convention, the following format must be used:

 1. Group environment variable configurations by appending double underdashes (__).
 For instance, this is how database-related environment variables can be grouped: